-Four of the five cooperators reported mixed reproductive results for 2022.
+Only one of the five cooperators reported higher than average reproductive results for 2023.
 Typically, lower than average rainfall events of late spring results in higher-than-average reproduction.
-In 2022 there was a moderately wet spring which may have negatively impacted spotted owl nesting activities.
+In 2023 there was a significantly wet and cold spring which was likely to have negatively impacted spotted owl nesting activities, in addition to barred owl interference.

 Figure 4.
-Comparison of Regional Reproductive Rates 2004-2022.
+Comparison of Regional Reproductive Rates 2008-2023.